eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.2.2 Wallet Unit authenticates the PID Provider or Attestation Provider

-As shown in figure 6, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) and Attestation Provider Access CA Trusted List(s) it needs from the relevant Registrar(s), possibly after having located them via the Commission common trust infrastructure.
+As shown in figure 6, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) and Attestation Provider Access CA Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.
 See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for more information on these Trusted Lists.

 Note: It is not mandatory for each Wallet Unit to possess all PID Provider and Attestation Provider CA Trusted Lists, if there are multiple.
 Wallet Providers will choose which Trusted Lists they need to subscribe to, for example depending on the Member State(s) they are operating in.